galdar496/heatray/README.md

 [Aaron Dwyer](https://www.linkedin.com/in/aadwyer/)
 ## Notes
-Heatray was written and developed for macOS Catalina and Windows 10.
+Heatray was written and developed for Windows 10 and macOS Catalina.
 All libraries required to run the code are included in the repository.

+This project is licensed under the [GNU GPL v2](http://www.gnu.org/licenses/old-licenses/gpl-2.0.html) license.